 - Guide pins are hardened steel for an even more sturdy construction and less chance of jamming

-- Clamp the profiled blade to be ground blade in the File Guide (not included, this assumes you already own one)
+- Clamp the profiled blade to be ground blade in the File Guide

 - Insert the file guide in the slot in the bevel jig

 - (taking care so the bolts stick in or out depending on what side of the grinder you are using.
 On a Shopmaster 2 x 48" for instance, the bolts have to stick in towards you when using the left side of the belt as on this side there is no room for them sticking out into the grinder)

 - Clamp the profiled blade to the bevel jig, using the included clamp, tighten the 2 bolts using the included Allen key.
 The bolts are to be on inside, towards you and placed on the tang side of the blade.

 - Adjust the blade in the file guide if necessary; cutting edge sticking 5 mm above the top of the jig.

 - Make sure the blade is the first point to touch the belt from tip to file guide.

 - The blade tip has to be either stick out past the bevel jig on the side or above the jig if grinding a very short blade, in order to not grind into the bevel jig itself.

 - Adjust the angle of the bevel jig by moving the two knurled thumb nuts until you have the required angle.
 This will require some trial and error based on your grinder setup and the thickness of the blade.